WTW-IM/es-components/packages/es-components/src/components/containers/notification/Notification.md

 ### Color Variants

-Applying the `light` prop will use a lighter background color for the given notification type.
+Applying the `useLightVariant` prop will use a lighter background color for the given notification type.

 ```
 <div>